Shadow Inventory

 There are two big reasons why banks and credit institutions do not sell these sooner than later:

-• As discussed earlier, one of the most significant reasons why it takes longer is the delay in the process.
+• As discussed earlier, one of the most significant reasons it takes longer is the process delay.
 This delay is due to some state laws forcing deals to take longer than usual, as the two parties must complete all the requirements and documentation.

 • Another reason this happens is that lenders may wait until real estate prices go up.
 So now, though the property will be sold at a discount, they will earn more money.